bguiz/angular-ember-compare/content/mvc/models.md

 The syntax above, was strictly speaking, not exactly a models, they are merely objects.
-This egeneral purpose wrapper is sufficient for use as models, provided that you are happy to write your own AJAX for all operations.
+This general purpose wrapper is sufficient for use as models, provided that you are happy to write your own AJAX for all operations.
 This [article shows one great way to do this](http://eviltrout.com/2013/03/23/ember-without-data.html).

 The canonical way to do this, is using Ember Data.
-Ember Data is essentially an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that gives you the tools to define your models in Ember, and synchronise them with your RESTful API backend.
+Ember Data is essentially an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that gives you the tools to define your models in Ember, and synchronise them with your RESTful API back end.

 To define a model, we have: